Chapter 9: I: Uta

 “A mistake I pay for in my heart a thousand times, Sese.”
-Samelqo shifted his broken leg awkwardly, holding it stretched out beside the table.
-He gripped his knee, massaging it as though to relieve an ache.
+Samelqo shifted his broken arm awkwardly.
+He gripped his knee with good hand, massaging the joint as though to relieve an ache.

 Uta resisted the urge to tsk.
 She doubted very much Samelqo had taken the medicine Qirani had prescribed.